VictorLiwentao/Pet-Adoption-Database-System/doc/Revised Conceptual and Logical Database Design.md

 #### **Attributes**
 - `PetID: INT [PK]` - Unique identifier for the pet.
 - `ShelterID: INT [FK]` - Links to the shelter where the pet is housed.
-- `CategoryID: INT [FK]` - Links to the category the pet belongs to.
 - `Name: VARCHAR(50)` - Name of the pet.
 - `Type: VARCHAR(20)` - Type of pet (e.g., Dog, Cat).
 - `Breed: VARCHAR(50)` - Breed of the pet.